Create this beautiful Valentine’s Day wreath for under $10.00!

 Position the heart where you want it to be and attach it with a couple of spots of hot glue.
 You’re done!

-I’ll show you where I actually used it soon.
+I’ll show you where I actually used this heart wreath soon.
 How about you, do you do any decorating for Valentine’s Day?

 Pin it for later!